openhwgroup/programs/program/process/OpenHW Group IP Core - RTL Freeze Checklist and Release Process.md

 Updating the Checklist is done by any project member or OpenHW Staff member, in coordination with the Technical Project Leader or Project Manager.

-The "Signed-off By" field is filled in the email address of the person verifying that the task has been done.
+The "Signed-off By" field is filled in the email address of the person verifying that the task has been done and specified criterion is met.
-There is no quality metric associated with the sign-off.
+As stated above, there is no specific quality metric associated with the sign-off.

 The "Signed-off Date", when filled in together with the "Signed-off By", verifies that the item has been signed off.